robert-blankenship/nvim-init/README.md

 ### Packages:
 - `mason`, which lets you install and start Language Servers (these allow you to do things like "Go to Definition", see compilation errors, etc.)
+- Do NOT install `jdtls` with Mason, this will mess up your environment.
 - other packages (TODO, list out packages)